 If you haven’t already, consider creating an emergency fund for unexpected expenses like a tax bill.
 While you’re at it, ask yourself what else you might need to add or remove from your budget.
-Have any of your financial goals changed due to the pandemic?
+Have any of your financial goals changed in recent years?

 You should reach out when you feel overwhelmed by your tax debt or you’re afraid your taxes will push you over the limit of what you can handle.
 If you’re there, a Licensed Insolvency Trustee can take you through your finances, outline your debt relief options, and help you get your tax debt in order.

-Are you worried that you won't be able to pay the taxes on your COVID-19 benefits?
+Are you worried that you won't be able to pay the taxes?
 Contact a BDO Licensed Insolvency Trustee for a free consultation.